Machine Learning approach to modeling of neutral particles transport in plasma: Propagator model

-Two illustrative cases are demonstrated in Fig. (\ref{fig:prop_test}) where results are shown for a direct MC simulation and for a propagator-based calculation.
-The neutral source is a delta-function in the middle of the domain, and the plasma density is taken constant.
-For both high and low neutral collisionality, the propagator-based method reproduces MC results.
+For numerical experiments discussed further in this report, plasma recombination is neglected, the rate of ionization $K_{iz}=\left<\sigma v\right>_{iz}$ is taken constant, independent of density and temperature, and the CX cross-section $\sigma_{cx}$ is taken constant as well.

+For calculation of the single-collision propagator $\hat{P}$, the MC1D code is set up with specular reflection boundary conditions.
+A uniform grid ${x_i}$, $0 \leq i \leq N-1$ covers the spatial domain, and all spatial profiles on the grid are represented by grid functions which are vectors of dimension $N$.
+Then the propagator is represented by a matrix of dimensions $[N,N]$.
+The matrix elements $P_{ij}$ is the probability for a particle originating in grid cell $i$ to suffer the first CX collision in grid cell $j$.
+For calculation of matrix elements $P_{ij}$, a localized neutral source $\delta(x-x_i)$ is set in the middle of $i_{th}$ grid cell, and the particles are followed with MC1D to their first collision which can be either a CX or ionization (IZ) event in some grid cell $j$.
+Then, using an ensemble of such MC particles, the statistical distribution (a histogram) is calculated which allows to calculate the single-collision propagator matrix $P$.

+To demonstrate the performance of the propagator approach, Fig. (\ref{fig:prop_test_nvar},\ref{fig:prop_test_tvar}) show results of several illustrative calculations.
+Fig. (\ref{fig:prop_test_nvar}) shows the results for non-uniform tanh-like plasma density profile and uniform plasma temperature profile, and Fig. (\ref{fig:prop_test_tvar}) shows the results for non-uniform tanh-like plasma temperature profile and uniform plasma density profile.
+In each Figure, the results are shown on the right for the corresponding steady-state neutral density profile, for high, medium, and low plasma collisionality set by the charge-exchange and ionization rates shown in the plots.
+Results for the neutral density are shown by the cross marks for direct MC calculation and by the blue line for the propagator.
+Note that the notation ``P1'' in the plots stands for the single-collision propagator and ``PF'' stands for the full propagator, i.e., the direct MC method.

+Clearly, for all analyzed cases in Figs. (\ref{fig:prop_test_nvar}, \ref{fig:prop_test_tvar}) the results from the single-collision propagator approach are consistent with the direct MC results, for all collisionality regimes.
 It is important to note that the propagator-based calculation (dominated by the cost of calculation of the propagator itself) is usually faster and more accurate than the direct MC calculation.
 Detailed analysis of this will be covered in a separate paper \cite{Parker2025}.